Toxikuu/rid/DOCS.md

 $RIDSOURCES   # where source tarballs are stored
 ```

+## Env
+Rid assumes the existence of /etc/env for certain packages.
+On my system,
+/etc/env contains global aliases, functions, and environment variables.
+/etc/profile and /etc/bashrc both source it.

+Rid also has its own env file, which it sources before building packages.

 ## Sets
 Sets are stored in $RIDHOME/sets; rid expands them into a list of packages.
 Recursive sets *are* supported.
 Sets are invoked with @set, where 'set' is the